Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 - Can connect with all phones, not just iPhone

 $399 – $799

 130mm – 220mm

 If you’re a familiar user of the iPhone, the Apple Watch is a good choice regarding friendly accessibility, which Apple is known for.
 Currently, the watch is only compatible with iPhone 6s and above, and your current iOS device(s) must be updated to at least iOS15.
 Transferring data from one device to another is easy and usually occurs automatically.
 Your Apple Watch data is backed up simultaneously whenever you back up your iPhone.
-If you’re looking for a product with the most advanced wellness features, this watch has it all and includes both a Blood Oxygen and ECG app and sensor.
+If you’re looking for a product with the most advanced wellness features, this watch has it all and includes both a Blood Oxygen and ECG app and sensor along with fall detection and emergency assistance.
 No matter the strains of daily life, the Apple Watch can handle anything with its durable body.
 Like the Fitbit Charge 5, you don’t need to be afraid to take this gadget in for a swim or accidentally drop it.
 With every Apple Watch, the charge speed increases – with the Series 7, it’s 33% faster than its previous version, allowing users to wear it around the clock.

 Despite its progressive technological advances, the Apple Watch Series 7 will require a more considerable investment than most fitness trackers.